sphinx-doc/sphinx/doc/development/tutorials/recipe.rst

    Joe's Recipes
    =============

-   Below are a collection of my favourite receipes.
-I highly recommend the :rcp:reref:`TomatoSoup` receipe in particular!
+   Below are a collection of my favourite recipes.
+I highly recommend the :recipe:ref:`TomatoSoup` recipe in particular!

    .. toctree::